Jacster0/Cyrex/README.md

 Books:\
 Introduction to 3D Game Programming with DirectX 12 by Frank Luna\
 Game Engine Architecture by Jason Gregory\
-Real-Time Rendering by Tomas Akenine-Mo Ller, Eric Haines and Naty Hoffman
+Real-Time Rendering by Tomas Akenine-Möller, Eric Haines and Naty Hoffman